 By default Masks will be set to use Outline masking Mode, you can change this to Alpha masking using Layer > Mask > Mask Mode > Alpha Mask.

 If you want to place objects above your mask layer but don’t want them to be included in the mask, select it and choose Layer > Mask > Ignore Underlying Mask.

 You can also group your masked layers and the mask itself so that anything outside of that group isn’t affected.

-If you select multiple layers at the same time, you can mask them all at once by choosing Layer > Mask > Mask With Selected Shape.
+If you select multiple layers at the same time, you can mask them all at once by choosing Layer > Mask > Mask Selection.
 This will use the shape at the bottom of the Layer List within your selection as the mask and automatically group them all.

-When you have multiple layers selected, Control-clicking on your selection and choosing Mask has the same effect as Mask with Selected Shape.
+When you have multiple layers selected, control-clicking on your selection will also give you the Mask Selection option.

 Selecting a layer within a mask group and choosing Layer > Mask > Ignore Underlying Mask will keep it within the group, but stop it from being affected by the mask.

 Sketch also supports creating a Mask for an Image using just the Image.
 Select any Image and use the Layer > Mask > Mask Image or the same option from the context menu.
 This adds a Masking Layer and groups the image with the Mask.
 This is quick way to crop images for example.